 |Apple News Notification||✓||Not supported|

-1 There is currently no server API for In-App Automation.
+1. There is currently no API for in-app automation.

 Composers and API Equivalents

-A composer is a method of creating messages via the dashboard.
+A composer is a tool for creating messages via the dashboard.
 See Message and Composer Types for definitions of each and to learn which message types can be used with each composer and API endpoint.